The X-Files (film): Plot

-In 35,000 B.C. during the Ice Age, in what will become North Texas, two cavemen hunters encounter a large extraterrestrial life form in a cave, which kills one and infects the other with a black oil-like substance.
-In 1998, in the same area, a boy falls into a hole and is also infected by a black substance which seeps from the ground.
+In 35,000 B.C. during the Ice Age, in what will become North Texas, two cavemen hunters encounter an extraterrestrial life form in a cave, which kills one and infects the other with a black oil-like substance.
+In 1998, a boy falls into a hole and is also infected by the black oil after it seeps from the ground.
 Firefighters who enter the hole to rescue him do not come out.
-A team of men wearing hazmat suits arrive and extract the bodies of the boy and the firefighters.
-Meanwhile, FBI Special Agents Fox Mulder and Dana Scully, while investigating a bomb threat against a federal building in Dallas, discover the bomb in a building across the street.
+A team of men wearing hazmat suits later extract the bodies of the boy and the firefighters.
+Meanwhile, FBI Special Agents Fox Mulder and Dana Scully, investigating a bomb threat against a federal building in Dallas, discover the bomb in a building across the street.
 As the building is evacuated, Special Agent in Charge Darius Michaud remains, ostensibly to disarm the bomb.
 However, he simply waits for the bomb to detonate.

-Mulder and Scully are later chastised because, in addition to Michaud, four other people were in the building during the bombing.
-That evening, Mulder is accosted by a paranoid doctor, Alvin Kurtzweil, who explains that the "victims" were already dead, and that the bombing was staged to cover up how they died.
-At the hospital morgue, Scully is able to examine one of the victims, finding evidence of an alien virus.
-Meanwhile, the Cigarette Smoking Man goes to Texas, where Dr. Ben Bronschweig shows him one of the lost firefighters, who has an alien organism residing inside his body.
-He orders Bronschweig to administer a vaccine to it, but to burn the body if it fails.
-Later, the alien organism unexpectedly gestates and kills Bronschweig.
+Mulder and Scully are later chastised because, in addition to Michaud, the firefighters and the boy were in the building during the bombing.
+That evening, Mulder is accosted by paranoid doctor Alvin Kurtzweil, who explains that the "victims" were already dead and that the bombing was staged to cover up how they died.
+At the hospital morgue, Scully examines one of the victims, finding evidence of an alien virus.
+Meanwhile, The Smoking Man goes to Texas, where Dr. Ben Bronschweig shows him one of the lost firefighters, who now has an alien organism residing inside his body.
+The Smoking Man orders Bronschweig to administer a vaccine to it, but to burn the body if it fails.
+Later, the alien organism gestates and kills Bronschweig.

-Mulder and Scully travel to the crime scene in Texas, where they find the site has been hastily turned into a new playground, and encounter the boys whose friend fell into the hole.
-Driving in the direction indicated by the boys, the pair encounters a train with some white gasoline tankers and follow it to a large cornfield surrounding two glowing domes.
-Inside the domes, grates in the floor open and swarms of bees fly out, attacking the agents.
-They flee through an adjacent cornfield, chased by black helicopters, but manage to escape when the helicopters suddenly disappear.
+Mulder and Scully travel to the site of the hole in Texas, finding it has been hastily turned into a new playground, and encountering the boys whose friend fell inside.
+Driving in the direction indicated by the boys, the pair encounters a train with white gasoline tankers and follow it to a cornfield surrounding two glowing domes.
+Inside the domes, grates in the floor open and swarms of bees fly out, overwhelming the agents.
+They flee through an adjacent cornfield, chased by black helicopters, but manage to escape when the helicopters disappear.